 This annual meeting brings together researchers interested in silicon qubits.
 Topics covered include experimental and theoretical approaches to quantum coherent control, spin resonance, atomic scale lithography, device fabrication and electronic transport.

-SiQIP 2017: This years meeting was in Lancaster, hosted by Jonathan Prance on 11th September.
+SiQIP 2017: Jonathan Prance hosted the meeting in Lancaster on 11th September.
 The invited speakers were Menno Veldhorst (QuTech, Delft University of Technology), Fabio Sebastiano (Delft University of Technology) and Yann-Michel Niquet (Université Grenoble Alpes & CEA INAC-MEM, Grenoble).

 SiQIP 2016: Towards Hybrid Quantum Circuits.
 Alessandro Rossi hosted the meeting on 8th September in Cambridge University.
 The invited speakers were Audrey Cottet (ENS Paris), Andreas Fuhrer (IBM Zurich), Ferdinand Kuemmeth (Niels Bohr Institute, Denmark), Iuliana Radu (IMEC, Belgium), Seigo Tarucha (University of Tokyo), Andreas Wallraff (ETH Zurich) and Tom Watson (TUDelft, The Netherlands).

 SiQIP 2015: Andrew Ferguson and Miguel Fernando Gonzalez Zalba hosted SiQIP 2015: Scaling Up on 11th September in Cambridge University.
 The invited speakers were Colin Williams (D-Wave Systems, UK), Sabine Kolodinski (GlobalFoundries, Germany), Martin Roetteler (Microsoft Research, USA), Masanao Yamaoka (Hitachi, Japan) and Carlo Reita (LETI, France).